oneloveipfs/ipfsVideoUploader/FAQ.md

 #### 3. I'm getting a sc2-sdk error while submitting video onto the blockchain.
 What is happenning?

 Looks like SteemConnect, the auth solution that we're currently using right now, has some issues with the API.
 This is not an issue with upload servers or IPFS.
-Refresh the webpage and try again later.
+Clear your browser cache, refresh the webpage and try again later.

 #### 4. I'm getting a network error while uploading.
 Is there a server issue?